premail/premail/src/example/designs/_default/README.md

   slightly alter an existing one, this file lists the most common styles for a design, which are then mapped automatically to the appropriate locations in MJML and CSS.
 If there are styles you want to add or change that aren't listed here, your next step should be the Sass files in `theme`.
+All settings here can be overridden in individual structure or content files using valid MJML syntax.
+For instance, the font size of navigation items is set in this file at `text: navigation: size`, and in the default design's `bottomNav.hbs` file it is overridden with the MJML `font-size` attribute.
 - `content`: This directory holds files that will _always_ change in each email -- the title, preview text, header/hero area and main body -- and will usually be overridden by the `content` components in emails built with this design.